-Turkey militants 'used tunnel to plant explosives' - BBC News
+'Explosives-packed tunnel' behind Turkey blast

 Turkey militants 'used tunnel to plant explosives'

-A big explosion in the Turkish city of Diyarbakir which originally appeared to be an accident was actually the result of a terror attack, the interior minister says.
+A big explosion in the Turkish city of Diyarbakir which originally appeared to be an accident was actually the result of a terror attack, the interior minister has said.

 Suleyman Soylu told Turkish TV that explosives had been planted in a tunnel dug beneath the police headquarters.